awsdocs/amazon-chime-sdk-developer-guide/doc_source/auth-by-role.md

 # Understanding authorization by role<a name="auth-by-role"></a>

-The tables in this topic list the actions that app instance users can execute, depending on their role\.
+The tables in this topic list the actions that app instance users can run, depending on their role\.

 **Legend**
-+ **Allowed** – If the correct Action/Resource context is specified in the IAM Policy, then it can be successfully executed\.
++ **Allowed** – If the correct Action/Resource context is specified in the IAM Policy, then it can be successfully run\.
-+ **Allowed with restrictions** – If correct Action/Resource context is specified in the IAM Policy then certain conditions have to be met to successfully execute the action\.
++ **Allowed with restrictions** – If correct Action/Resource context is specified in the IAM Policy then certain conditions have to be met to successfully run the action\.
 + **Denied** – Even if correct Action/Resource context is specified in the IAM Policy, it will still be blocked by the back end\.

 **Topics**